Mozilla Composer

-Mozilla Composer is the free and open-source HTML editor and web authoring module of the Mozilla Application Suite (the predecessor to SeaMonkey).
-It is used to create and to edit web pages, e-mail, and text documents easily.
-It is compatible with Windows, macOS and Linux.
-Composer is a graphical WYSIWYG HTML editor.
-One also can view, write and edit HTML source code with Composer.
+Mozilla Composer is the former free and open-source HTML editor and web authoring module of the Mozilla Application Suite (the predecessor to SeaMonkey).
+It was used to create and to edit web pages, e-mail, and text documents, and available for Windows, macOS and Linux.
+Composer was a graphical WYSIWYG HTML editor to view, write and edit HTML source code.

 In September 2008 Daniel Glazman announced a new WYSIWYG HTML editor, BlueGriffon, written from scratch and based on Mozilla Gecko and XULRunner.

 SeaMonkey, the community-driven successor to Mozilla Suite, includes an HTML editor named Composer that is developed from the Mozilla Composer code contained in the original Mozilla Suite.

 Nvu

 Nvu (pronounced "N-view") is a WYSIWYG HTML editor, based on Mozilla Composer.
 It is intended to be an open-source alternative to proprietary software like Microsoft Expression Web and Adobe Dreamweaver.
 As a WYSIWYG editor, it is designed to be easy for novice users, and does not require any knowledge of HTML or CSS to use.
 It runs on Mac OS X, Windows and Linux and incorporates Cascading Style Sheets support and other improvements from software company Disruptive Innovations.
 Nvu was the brainchild of Kevin Carmony, CEO for Linspire, who wanted an easy-to-use, WYSIWYG HTML editor for Linux users.
 Under Carmony's direction, Linspire started and sponsored Nvu, hiring Daniel Glazman, former Netscape Communications Corporation employee, to be the lead developer.